 C. Advocacy is learning how to make people fear one’s presence at meetings

 D. Advocacy is learning how to take problems straight to the top decision maker

 Why would a FPS share progress notes related to the family with the family being served?

 A. To correct errors in spelling or contact information

 B. To confirm that the agency is fulfilling its role

 C. To comply with the agency’s requirement for family reviews

 D. To engage the family in developing strategies for improvement

 12. Using Data

-A PSP working with a team is required to contribute to and sign off on the planning documents, but is not required to maintain records.
-Why should the PSP collect data and document all work performed with families?
+A FPS working with a team is required to contribute to and sign off on the planning documents, but is not required to maintain records.
+Why should the FPS collect data and document all work performed with families?